 Infants & Small Children

-- Infants and small children do not belong on the Dolores river if you answer NO to any of the following:
+- Infants and small children do not belong on the Dolores River.
+Do not allow your child onto the boat if you answer NO to any of the following questions:

 - Can your child climb in & out of a boat by himself/herself?